bbrewington/docs.getdbt.com/website/docs/reference/resource-configs/event-time.md

 However, if an ingestion date (like `loaded_at`, `ingested_at`, or `last_updated_at`) are the only timestamps you use, you can set `event_time` to these fields.
 Here are some considerations to keep in mind if you do this:

 - Using `last_updated_at` or `loaded_at` &mdash; May result in duplicate entries in the resulting table in the data warehouse over multiple runs.
 Setting an appropriate [lookback](/reference/resource-configs/lookback) value can reduce duplicates but it can't fully eliminate them since some updates outside the lookback window won't be processed.
-- Using `ingested_at` &mdash; Because this column is created by your ingestion/EL tool instead of coming from the original source, it will change if/when you need to resync your connector for some reason.
+- Using `ingested_at` &mdash; Since this column is created by your ingestion/EL tool instead of coming from the original source, it will change if/when you need to resync your connector for some reason.
 This means that data will be reprocessed and loaded into your warehouse for a second time against a second date.
 As long as this never happens (or you run a full refresh when it does), microbatches will be processed correctly when using `ingested_at`.

 Here are some examples of recommended and not recommended `event_time` columns: